Arash-Barabadi/Teleoperated_Robot/Interface_Arduino_with_ROS2/readme.md

 ### In the Arduino programming language, similiar to C++, there are a lot of libraries available for simplfiying tasks, e.g, libraries for communicating with a PC, sending speed commands to motor drivers and so forth.
 ## __________________________________________________________________________
-### There are also a library to communicate with ROS2.
-Using this library, the Arduino can send/receive messages to the PC.
-These messages are converted to
+# There is also a library for interfacing with ROS2.
+### Using this library, the Arduino can send/receive messages to the PC.
+These messages are converted to topics on the PC side.